 Instinet Canada Cross Limited

-IN THE MATTER OF THE SECURITIES LEGISLATION OF BRITISH COLUMBIA, ALBERTA, MANITOBA, QUÉBEC AND ONTARIO (the Jurisdictions) AND IN THE MATTER OF THE PROCESS FOR EXEMPTIVE RELIEF APPLICATIONS IN MULTIPLE JURISDICTIONS AND IN THE MATTER OF INSTINET CANADA CROSS LIMITED (the Filer)
+IN THE MATTER OF THE SECURITIES LEGISLATION OF ONTARIO (the Jurisdiction) AND IN THE MATTER OF THE PROCESS FOR EXEMPTIVE RELIEF APPLICATIONS IN MULTIPLE JURISDICTIONS AND IN THE MATTER OF INSTINET CANADA CROSS LIMITED (the Filer)

-Terms defined in National Instrument 14-101 Definitions have the same meaning if used in this decision, unless otherwise defined.
+Terms defined in National Instrument 14-101 -- Definitions, National Policy 11-203 -- Process for Exemptive Relief Applications in Multiple Jurisdictions, NI 21-101 and MI 11-102 have the same meaning if used in this decision, unless otherwise defined.

 This decision is based on the following facts represented by the Filer: